min69u/Reforestation/README.md

-## Who is the coolest Doctor in the hospital?
-The hip Doctor!
+## Did you hear the joke about the wandering nun?
+She was a roman catholic.